 Glencoe is a somewhat small village located in the state of Illinois.
 With a population of 8,687 people and two constituent neighborhoods, Glencoe is the 244th largest community in Illinois.

 Glencoe home prices are not only among the most expensive in Illinois, but Glencoe real estate also consistently ranks among the most expensive in America.

 Of important note, Glencoe is also a village of artists.
 Glencoe has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Glencoe’s character.

-Glencoe is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Glencoe is a great place for families with children to consider.
+First of all, many other families with children live here, making Glencoe a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Glencoe has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Glencoe’s overall crime rate is lower than average for the country.

-Glencoe is a somewhat ethnically-diverse village.
 The people who call Glencoe home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glencoe residents report their race to be White, followed by Asian.
-Important ancestries of people in Glencoe include German, Russian, Irish, Polish, and European.
+Important ancestries of people in Glencoe include German, Russian, Irish, Polish, and English.

 The most common language spoken in Glencoe is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Italian and French.